 - Key personal information, including any major stresses or recent life changes

-- Any medications, vitamins, herbs or other supplements your child is taking, including the dosages
+- Any medications, vitamins, herbs or other supplements that your child is taking, including the dosages

-- Questions to ask your doctor to help you make the most of your appointment
+- Questions to ask the health care provider to help you make the most of your appointment

-- What do you think is the cause of my child's difficulty with reading and understanding?
+- What do you think is the cause of my child's difficulty with reading?

 - Are there other diagnoses that can be associated with or confused with dyslexia?

 - What kinds of tests does my child need?